DjangoForAll/Django-Course/Level_4/4_baby_steps_in_django/Script/Readme.md

 Lets get started with installing Django

-Django is a python package, so it is installed using pip like regular pacakges.
+Django is a python package, so it is installed using pip like regular packages.

 ```bash
 pip install django